yakupkaplan/Association-Rules/README.md

 __Lift__: The sales of the first product increases the sales of the second product by 'Lift' times.

 - Lift = Support (X, Y) / ( Support(X) * Support(Y) )

+By examining all purchases of all customers, the association frequencies of the products in the baskets are checked.
+Marketing strategies are developed according to these frequencies.
+They provide the opportunity to see the unity of products purchased according to a threshold value to be determined.

+Association rules can be applied in many braches.
+- Shelf layout planning in supermarkets
+- Recommender systems
+- Market Basket Analysis